primeosu/apg_challenge/README.md

 aren't expecting nils from your database.
 Instead null is not allowed by db constraint and 'unknown' is set to be the default.

+  - CSV imports are applied in a database transaction.
+If some of the data causes an exception to be thrown, the database is safely rolled back to it's original state.

+  - Since 'Import failed' doesn't really help us, an error message is displayed with the line number, the entire failing row, and the validation error that triggered it.

   - Some custom bootstrap widgets and styles.
 As long as the framework is in there we should do something with it right?